May 13, 2026, 2:25 pm | Read time: 5 minutes

 Dental Health and Safety

 Maltitol is not cariogenic, as oral bacteria do not efficiently break it down into acid-forming metabolic products.
-There are no indications of relevant toxic or carcinogenic effects with typical consumption.
+There are no indications of relevant toxic or carcinogenic effects with usual consumption.